 If you haven't yet heard from us and want some help cleaning things up, please be sure to reach out to us at email@example.com.

 You've probably noticed by now that the new controls also come with a fresh design to all settings pages.
-The designs are by our new designer Steven Lewis, and he's done a nice job of maintaining a great aesthetic while prioritizing the organization and simplicity of the settings.
+The designs are by our new designer who has done a nice job of maintaining a great aesthetic while prioritizing the organization and simplicity of the settings.

 We took our move away from project based permissions as an opportunity to bring more identity to individual dashboards and pretty up our URLs.
 Previously they were fairly ugly, containing our system IDs of the project and dashboard.
 They now simply use the company name and a slug of the dashboard name.
 In short, URLs that used to look like this